Ancient Iberian coinage: Republican coinage (190s-72 BC)

 After this war, and the subsequent Roman annexation of much of the Peninsula, many indigenous towns and a few Roman colonial towns minted civic coins over the second and early first centuries.

 The main catalogue for these coins is the Corpus nummum hispaniae ante Augusti aetatem (CNH) but see also the more recent Diccionario de cecas y pueblos hispánicos.

 The indigenous towns in Hispania Citerior minted coins with Iberian scripts and either Iberian or Celtiberian legends.

 These coins were often typologically similar, with a heroic male portrait on the obverse and a horseman on the reverse - the so-called "jinete" (horseman) coins.

 The areas in which coins were minted and circulating expanded as Roman control was spread into the interior of the Peninsula.

 The legends and iconography on coins from Hispania Ulterior were more diverse, with Latin legends common but also some Iberian scripts while Punic continued to be used in the old Phoenician colonies along the south coast.

 Hence although coins from this era are often called Iberian coins, this description does not cover all coins minted during the Republic.

 Indeed, a smaller number of Roman colonial towns minted in Latin, following Italian and Roman examples more closely.
 These include Valentia and Toletum.

 The numbers of towns minting peaked in the last third of the second century and early first century, and then declined rapidly in the early first century, particularly in Hispania Citerior after the end of the Sertorian War.

 The purpose of these coins is unclear.

 They may be related to ad hoc Roman tribute demands or rents on land confiscated by Rome.

 But the amounts minted are insufficient to represent regular taxation or legionary pay.

 Widely varying levels of production suggest that the reasons each town minted were diverse.

-Some coins seem tightly related to particular extractive or productive actitivites, such as mining camps in the south or fish-salting industries along the south coast.
+Some coins seem tightly related to particular extractive or productive activities, such as mining camps in the south or fish-salting industries along the south coast.

 As the decision to mint was taken by local communities, and many elements of the legends and iconography seem locally significant, there may have been a strong element of local pride and identity at stake.

 Once in circulation, Iberian coins predominantly stayed within the region where they were minted although some did travel further afield.

 The production of many bronze coins and even many fractions as well as high numbers of coins found throughout all different types of site, from large towns to small farms, suggest a wide range of everyday uses.